howl-editor/howl/site/source/getit.md

   As an example, on Debian-based based systems you would need the `libgtk-3-dev` package.

-- `C/C++ compiler`: Howl has a very small C core itself, but it embedds dependencies built both in C and C++.
+- `C compiler`: Howl has a very small C core itself, and it embedds dependencies built both in C.

 ### Building